Intrinsic Resolution of Organic Scintillators: Statistical description of the scintillations counter

 When studying energy resolution, we are always dealing with the experimentally observed quantity: the amount of p.e., $Q$.
 For a monoenergetic electron source, the average amount of produced photoelectrons is related to the particle energy as follows:

-where $LY$ is the relative p.e. yield at 1 MeV, the electron energy, $E$, is expressed in MeV, and the function $f_\text{NL}(E)$ accounts for possible nonlinearities in the conversion of energy into light.
+where $LY$ is the relative p.e. yield at 1 MeV, the electron energy, $E$, is expressed in MeV, and the function $f_\text{NL}(E)$ accounts for possible nonlinearities in the conversion of electron kinetic energy into light.
+Note that similar relations can be used for other particles ($\gamma$, protons, $\alpha$-particles, etc.) with their corresponding light yield ($LY$) and $f_\text{NL}(E)$ functions.

 Since all the measurements considered in this paper are reported on an energy scale, we use the approximation $v(Q)\simeq v(E)$.
 This approximation is justified because the authors apparently used the inverse approximation, $v(E)\simeq v(Q)$, implicitly, to obtain the energy resolution.

 Also, the nonlinearity function and the light yield provided for each measurement were used to convert the energy back to p.e..
 The last step would, of course, be unnecessary if the measurements were provided directly on the p.e. scale, without conversion to energy.